 Tap Add Account

-Tap Exchange, and add in your email and password.
+Then, tap Exchange and add in your email and password.

-Once that’s done, your work emails and calendar will sync, too.
+After that, your work emails and calendar will sync, too.

 On the iPhone, go to: